christocracy/cordova-plugin-background-geolocation/README.md

       $.post({
         url: 'locations.json',
         callback: function() {
-          // Must inform native plugin the task is complete so it can terminate background-thread and go back to sleep. bgGeo.finish();
+          // N.B:  You MUST inform native plugin the task is complete so it can terminate background-thread and go back to sleep. bgGeo.finish();  // <-- DO NOT FORGET TO DO THIS!!!!!!!!!!!!!!!!!!!!!!!
         }
       })
     };

     bgGeo.configure(callback, failFn, {
       stationaryRadius: 50,  // meters
-      distanceFilter: 50     // meters
+      distanceFilter: 50,    // meters
+      debug: true            // enables sounds for bg-tracking events for debugging.
     });

     // Enable background geolocation
     bgGeo.start();

-    // Disable it
+    .
+    .
+    .

+    // When you want to stop tracking the user in the background, simply execute
-    bgGeo.stop();
+    // bgGeo.stop();

 ```